 Projects will be given preference if they:

-Research that addresses health disparities can be implemented across all levels of analysis with imaging correlates, including examples such as understanding genetic or epigenetic effects on health disparities in structural or functional imaging outcomes; through biological and neurobiological influences on health disparities, individual differences in response to drugs that may explain differential health benefits to new or commonly used pharmacological interventions; or developing unique programs that address health disparities for underrepresented populations in Western New York, including T3 and T4 translational research projects.
+Research that uses imaging to address health disparities can be implemented across all levels of analysis with imaging correlates, including examples such as understanding genetic or epigenetic effects on health disparities in structural or functional imaging outcomes; through biological and neurobiological influences on health disparities, individual differences in response to drugs that may explain differential health benefits to new or commonly used pharmacological interventions; or developing unique programs that address health disparities for underrepresented populations in Western New York, including T3 and T4 translational research projects, is invited for this pilot seed grant submission.

-In addition, proposals that will advance the ways in which creativity and innovation can be stimulated, fostered, and augmented in the design and conduct of clinical-translational imaging-related research will be entertained.
+In addition, imaging proposals that will advance the ways in which creativity and innovation can be stimulated, fostered, and augmented in the design and conduct of translational imaging-related research will be entertained.

 No clinical trials beyond phase IIA will be supported by the program.

-These pilot imaging studies will be partially supported by the CBI at the Clinical and Translational Science Award (CTSA), by providing imaging hours on 9.4T and PET/CT scanners at “at no cost,” with intended durations of one year, beginning on January 1, 2021.
+These pilot imaging studies will be partially supported by the Clinical and Translational Science Award (CTSA) with the CBI providing up to 100 imaging hours on 9.4T and PET/CT scanners at “at no cost,” with intended durations of one year.

 You must 1) be a full-time faculty member at UB or an affiliated Buffalo Translational Consortium institution; 2) agree, if called upon, to serve as a reviewer of other proposals submitted for pilot studies funding either by UB faculty or in exchange of reviews with other CTSA institutions; and 3) must report grant progress, publications and grants resulting from the pilot study on a quarterly basis to the CBI during and for up to three years after conclusion of the project*.